 Heights historical photo of the month

-This photo was selected by the Cleveland Heights Historical Society, a nonprofit organization dedicated to preserving and promoting the diverse character and traditions of Cleveland Heights.
+This photo was selected by the Cleveland Heights Historical Society, a nonprofit organization dedicated to preserving and promoting the heritage of Cleveland Heights.
 For more information, and to view additional historical images, visit www.chhistory.org or www.facebook.com/clevelandheightshistorical.